How can social casino affiliates create landing pages for paid traffic?

 Tools, platforms and integrations

-Choose tool categories that match your technical resources and scale objectives.
-Landing page builders and CMS platforms—hosted and self-hosted—cover a broad range of needs from rapid prototyping to fully custom stacks.
+Choose tool categories that match your technical resources, compliance needs, and scale objectives.
+Landing page builders and CMS platforms, both hosted and self-hosted, cover a broad range of needs from rapid prototyping to fully custom stacks.
+The right choice depends on how quickly your team needs to launch, how much control you need over code, and how easily tracking can be maintained.

 Tag managers, analytics platforms, and conversion trackers are central to measurement and optimization.

-Ad platforms provide policy guidance and review tools that should be consulted before launch.
+Ad platforms provide policy guidance and review tools that should be consulted before launch, especially for sensitive categories.
 CDN and performance optimization services help maintain consistent load times across regions.
-A/B testing and heatmap tools supply behavioral insights, and server-to-server postback solutions are common for reliable attribution in affiliate programs.
+A/B testing and heatmap tools can add behavioral insight, while server-to-server postback solutions are common for more reliable attribution in affiliate programs.

 - Landing page builders and CMS options (hosted and self-hosted)

-- Tag managers, analytics platforms and conversion trackers
+- Tag managers, analytics platforms, and conversion trackers

 - Ad platforms and their ad policy review resources